Admission Requirements - Issuance of I-20

 All international students are encouraged to obtain and carry a health insurance policy while studying in the United States.

 Cowley requires a one-time non-refundable $175 processing fee for international students.
 The fee does not apply to guest international students.
-The fee will be added to the student’s first semester charges.
+The fee is due at time of acceptance.
+Fee can be added to the student’s first semester charges with approval.
 Note: This fee is in addition to the I-901 fee charged by SEVIS.

 The I-20 will be issued to students upon acceptance to Cowley and proof of adequate financial resources as listed above.
 The student must pay the $350 I-901 fee to SEVIS at ice.gov/sevis/i901 and take the I-20 to the American Embassy in his or her country to apply for a student visa.
 If the student does not enroll within six months from the time the I-20 was issued, the student's financial information must be re-submitted before another I-20 will be issued.